TMU-CanSat/CanSat_2023-2024_Training_Tasks/Mechanical Training Task/README.md

 # MECHANICAL TRAINING TASK

 **Important Notes:**
+- Download the entire "Training Package" folder
 - DO NOT make any changes to the part or drawing files provided to you.
 They are for your reference and to ensure the assembly files work.
 - DO NOT change the names of the part files provided to you.
 - “Expectations” are what we are looking for when reviewing your training tasks.
 Attempt to fulfill all the bullet points to the best of your ability.

 # PART 1: ASSEMBLIES
-Download the following parts from the folder, “PART 1: ASSEMBLIES”.
-Your first task is to create an assembly that combines the parts into a sliding mechanism, as shown in the video below:
+Using the following parts from the folder, “PART 1: ASSEMBLIES” your first task is to create an assembly that combines the parts into a sliding mechanism, as shown in the video below:

 https://www.youtube.com/watch?v=vRnA5mdia40